wmahfoudh/rooting-nook-glowlight/README.md

 Restarting adbd as root...
 Rooted.
 ````
-On some devices the boot animation will lag, just remove or rename the file as follows
+On some devices the boot animation will lag, just press the wake button to open the device.
+If that annoys you, you can remove the boot animation by deleting or renaming the animation file
 ````bash
 adb shell
 su